How to Apply

 - A CV or Resume

 - Statement of Intent for graduate study

 - Contact information for three referees, who will be asked to complete confidential letters of reference online

 - English proficiency scores if your first language is not English

 The application will not be assessed until the three letters of reference have been completed.
 Any submitted applications with information missing will be returned to the applicant for revision.
 If your application is judged to be successful, your offer of admission will be conditional upon your forwarding official transcripts and/or test scores to the School of Graduate and Postdoctoral Studies.

-The contact person in the Department of Earth Sciences for all questions about the graduate application process is Mr. Kevin Jordan, who can be reached by email at firstname.lastname@example.org, or by telephone at (519) 661-2100 x.84523.
+The email address to contact the person in the Department of Earth Sciences for all questions about the graduate application process is firstname.lastname@example.org, or phone (519) 661-2111 x.84523.